.tiff

-TIFF is a high-fidelity image format built for professional photography, printing, and archival — supporting lossless compression, 16-bit colour depth, multiple layers, and CMYK colour spaces.
+TIFF is a high-fidelity image format for professional photography, printing, and archival — lossless, multi-layer, and up to 16-bit colour depth.

 Safe format